How Teen Mom's Amber Portwood Overcame Her Scandalous Past

 Instead, he gambled on a new romance, marrying mom of two Jennifer Conlon.
 And Portwood turned to Glennon, the 6-foot-7 teddy bear of a man who comforted her on the WE tv show's set.

 Crew member Glennon admits to an instant infatuation.
 "The first day of filming, I was in the interview room with her and that's when I think I learned the most," he confessed to MTV producers on the Jan.
-1 episode of Teen Mom OG.
+1 episode of Teen Mom OG, some five months after they initially connected.
 "From that point on, I'd try and place myself in the house where you were to hear more because I wanted to know even more."

 MTV

-When filming wrapped, his fascination kept rolling, so he reached out to Portwood to reconnect.
+Once filming wrapped, his fascination kept rolling, so he reached out to Portwood to reconnect.
 A visit to Indiana turned into an extended stay for the Malibu native and, soon, as the newly minted couple were celebrating their love in Hawaii, Portwood discovered she was expecting.

 "When I first found out, I was a little scared," she admitted to Us Weekly last year.
 "I just kind of sat down and thought about it and realized that it was a big step in my life and it was a good thing actually, and I was really happy within 30 minutes."